-One thing is for sure; experiential retail is the future.
-For years we’ve heard stories of the decline of physical retail and the rise of the internet.
-But, the desire for retail experiences has risen.
-Millennials now say 52% of their holiday spending would go to experience-related purchases.
-Enter: retailtainment.
+Experiential retail is the future.
+For years we’ve heard about the decline of physical retail and the rise of the internet.
+However, the desire for retail experiences is on the rise with millennials saying 52% of their spending goes on experience-related purchases.
+This introduces the concept of ‘retailtainment’.

 With retailtainment, the retail industry is shifting attention from a features-and-benefits approach to a focus on immersive shopping and customer experience.
-To be successful, retailers must offer consumers a desirable retail experience to drive sales.
+To be successful, retailers must offer consumers a desirable retail experience that in turn drives sales.

 Farfetch: Creating a retail experience of the future

-Farfetch, founded in 2008, is as an e-commerce portal for luxury boutiques.
-It’s successfully positioned itself as a technology provider for brands, combining technology and fashion to provide unique in-store experiences.
+Farfetch is as an e-commerce portal for luxury boutiques.
+It’s successfully positioned itself as a technology provider for brands; combining technology and fashion to provide unique in-store experiences.

 José Neves, CEO of Farfetch, has spoken about his concern that physical retail is diminishing; it accounts for 93 per cent of sales today, but by 2025 is predicted to account for just 80 per cent.

 Neves’ vision for retailtainment includes advancements in technology to make the consumer experience more human.
 He produced Farfetch’s Store of the Future, an augmented retail solution that “links the online and offline worlds, using data to enhance the retail experience.”

 In its retail store in London, Farfetch provided connected clothing racks, touch-screen-enhanced mirrors and sign-in stations that pulled data collected online to use in-store.

 Farfetch provided customers with a sign-in screen to search their purchase history and wish list, which provided valuable customer insight for the sales assistants.
 There was also a smart mirror to request different sizes, alternative products or pay without leaving the dressing room.